The best cat skiing in Niseko?

 The most advanced cat skiing in Niseko is with Big Wave Cats.

-Big Wave Cats cat skiing is a 15-minute drive from Hirafu, on a private mountain, North East on the famous Mt.
+Big Wave Cats cat skiing is a 15-minute drive from Hirafu, on permitted land, North East of the famous Mt.
 Yotei.
 They run two cats each day, with 5 clients in each, plus a qualified lead and tail guide (7 people in total plus a driver).
-The tail guide is a professional photographer so you will also get a package of great photos from your day, all part of the price if you book through Niseko Photography and Guiding – Use code STILLSTOKED5 for 5% off catskiing or any guide package booked through Niseko Photography.
+One of he two tail-guides that will rotate on the day, is a professional photographer so you will also get a package of great photos from your day, all part of the price if you book through Niseko Photography and Guiding

 The reason why this is the best cat skiing in Niseko is because of the snow quality and terrain options.
-There is something for everyone (intermediate, advanced and expert riders).
+It is not recommended for beginners or people inexperienced in powder skiing.
 From the steep West facing runs called The Stacks which boast some amazing pillows, gulleys and steep trees, to the open North faces where you can find the coldest powder and open tree sections.
 They aim for 8 runs a day and runs vary from 200 – 250m.
 Not the longest ski runs but this is Japan not Alaska… For what you lose in vertical descent, you gain in snow quality!
 J.A.P.O.W.

 Not ideal for people learning to ski powder – see additional options below.